jundalisay/superblist/content/en/faq.md

 {{< /r >}}

 {{< l a="Superphysics" >}}
 Superphysics is the merging of Science and Metaphysics without going into the details of either.
-This acts as a bridge between ancient metaphysics and modern science, as explained by Francis Bacon.
+It acts as a bridge between ancient metaphysics and modern science, as explained by Francis Bacon.
 {{< /l >}}

 {{< q a="Francis-Bacon" c="The Proficience And Advancement Of Learning Simplified, Book 2 Part 7" >}}